 About South Industries

-Randy South is the President and founder of South Industries and has been with the company since its inception in 2004.
-He is one of the original creators of the process by which South Industries builds domes, including their patented tension ring technology.
-The inspiration for monolithic domes came to Randy and his brothers more than 40 years ago, during which time they had begun a polyurethane foam insulation business that became the largest company of its kind west of the Mississippi.
-When the polyurethane was layered with cement spray to make it fire-safe, it was discovered that buildings that received this treatment could now be entirely supported by the strength of the cement and foam.
-The brothers asked themselves a question: “Can we create a structure that utilizes these materials at their maximum efficiency?”
-Through research and conversation with experts, they arrived at the answer of monolithic domes, and the seed of South Industries was planted.
-Today, Randy’s vision for the company is to educate ever more people on South Industries’ revolutionary methods, and to continue to expand and tend to the company that tends to the South family and its extended family of valued clients.
+Randy South is the President and founder of South Industries and has been with the company since its beginning in 2004.
+He is one of the original creators of the process that South Industries uses to build domes, including their patented tension ring technology.
+The initial inspiration for monolithic domes came to Randy and his brothers more than 40 years ago.
+Today, Randy’s vision for the company is to educate even more people on South Industries’ revolutionary methods, and to continue to expand the company that tends to the South family and its extended family of valued clients.

-As Project Manager and Logistics Manager for South Industries, Derek South believes that if you are going to take the time to do something, it had better be done right, to the best of your abilities and the materials at hand.
-He learned this integrity and enthusiasm for a job well done during a lifetime steeped in the family business, where Derek grew up mechanically inclined, with a good head for numbers and a natural problem-solving-ability.
-He has been with South Industries since 2005, and has spent over 20 years in the dome building business honing his craft.
-Derek is proud to serve a company on the leading edge of architecture and design, and considers himself very blessed to be a part of this family and this business.
+Derek South, As a Project Manager and The Logistics Manager for South Industries, Derek South believes that if you are going to take the time to do something, it had better be done right.
+He learned this integrity and enthusiasm for a job well done during a lifetime steeped in the family business.
+Derek grew up mechanically inclined, with a good head for numbers and a natural problem-solving-ability.
+He has been with South Industries since 2005, and has spent over 20 years in the dome building industry.
+Derek considers himself very blessed to be a part of this family and this business.

 Joshua South is the General Manager at South Industries.
-He has been with the company since 2005 and all said and done has been building domes for over 20 years.
-His education in dome building began at home, observing and helping his family as he grew up, and continued on at Idaho’s Brigham Young University, where received a four-year BS in Construction Management.
+He has been with the company since 2005.
+He, along with his other brothers, has been building domes since his youth.
+He graduated from Brigham Young University-Idaho, where received a Bachelor’s of Science in Construction Management.
 Joshua is a problem-solver and a natural leader who loves the outdoors.
-He believes in planning ahead and will continue educating himself on the management side of the business so that he can best serve South Industries however he can.
+He believes in planning ahead and leading by example.

 Mark Sorenson is a Project Superintendent with South Industries and has been with the company since 2010.
 Skilled at interfacing with clients and employees, Mark is always thinking one step ahead to what needs to be done after the task at hand.
 He believes in hard work and in never asking your team to do something you wouldn’t do yourself.
-Mark has worked all over the U.S. and abroad for South Industries, and looks forward to growing into his superintendent role with the company in the coming years.
+Mark has worked all over the U.S. and abroad for South Industries.

 Bridger Barnes is a Project Superintendent with South Industries and has been with the company for nine years.
-Ever since beginning in the dome-building industry as a teenager, Bridger has found a real love for the field and looks forward to continuing to apply his personal philosophy – be honest, be on time, and treat people with respect – to all the work that he does.
-He enjoys helping people and appreciates the relationships with satisfied customers that this job creates.
+Ever since beginning in the dome-building industry, Bridger has found a real love for the field and applies his personal philosophy – be honest, be on time, and treat people with respect.
+He enjoys helping people and appreciates his relationships with satisfied customers that this job creates.

-Traci Sessions has been the Accounts Manager at South Industries for over eight years.
-Always good with numbers, Traci went back to school for her bachelor’s degree in Accounting once her children were grown, and has been keeping books ever since.
-Her strong work ethic and personal values of honesty and integrity serve her in good stead at South Industries, where she is known for her reliability and often takes on other trusted managerial roles.
-Traci loves learning new skills and getting out of her comfort zone to tackle new challenges, and she looks forward to growing with the company as it expands.
+Traci Sessions has been the Accounting Manager at South Industries for over eight years.
+Always good with numbers, Traci went back to school to complete her Bachelor’s degree in Accounting once her children were grown.
+She works thoroughly and efficiently applying honesty and integrity always.
+She is known for her reliability and often takes on other trusted managerial roles.
+Traci loves learning new skills and getting out of her comfort zone to tackle new challenges.